arielroque/Fac/README.md

 ```
 ## :computer: Usage

-After install, you can open the Fac running:
+After install,close the terminal to persist the changes and open another terminal with following command to open Fac:
 ```bash
 fac open
 ```